If you are visiting the Mid-South I highly suggest touring Slave Haven Memphis and the Burkle Estate.

-According to Dowdy, the city’s first two mayors, Marcus Winchester and Isaac Rawlings, supported education for people of color and felt that slavery was economically necessary but morally reprehensible.
+According to Dowdy, the city’s first two majors, Marcus Winchester and Isaac Rawlings supported education for people of color and felt that slavery was economically necessary but morally reprehensible.
 They both supported solutions to end the institution.

 In fact, city officials passed an ordinance that required all persons of African descent to carry a permit to walk or drive a carriage on city streets.
 It also banned them from holding meetings, include church sessions, without a white person leading.

 There’s also a rumor that the Hunt Phelan home was a stop on the Underground Railroad, largely due to an escape tunnel running under the home.

 In June of 1865, the practice of chattel slavery was formally abolished across the United States.
 Burkle went back to a quiet life of selling livestock and anti-Black sentiments remained a steady fixture in the city.